 Do you think you need physiotherapy?

-If you are a registered patient at Crawley Down, Judges Close, Moatfield or Ship Street Surgery, you can now see a physiotherapist without having to see your GP first.
+If you are a registered patient at Crawley Down, Judges Close, Moatfield, Ship Street, or Pound Hill Surgery, you can now see a physiotherapist without having to see your GP first.

 If you have any concerns you can always be referred for physiotherapy in the usual way by your GP – please make an appointment as usual.